-Prepaying a mortgage may no longer make sense in 2022.
+Prepaying a mortgage may no longer make sense.
 That’s because the Federal Reserve recently voted to raise interest rates, with further increases planned for later this year.

 With increasing interest rates, investors might be able to profit from historically low mortgage rates.
 Yet, calculations are required to determine if mortgage arbitrage – making money by not prepaying a mortgage, but using extra cash to invest more instead – would be profitable.